 THE CLASSIC OF ZEN LITERATURE!
 Zen mind, beginner’s mind is considered the best introduction to philosophy and practise of Zen and the basis of Zen practise are described concretely.
 It becomes clear that the true Zen mind is the beginner’s mind that lets us rediscover everything freshly over and over again.

 This book has inspired millions of people around the world to discover the practise of Zen and was already sold three million times in the United States of America alone.
 (Description)

 Chan master Hongzhi Zhengjue (jap.
 Wanshi Shôgaku) is one of the great predecessors of Master Dôgen in the lineage of Sôtô Zen.
 His merit is, to sum up the basic principles of Zazen clearly and in a practical guide as the first in a way that is unmatched up until today.
 Hardly any Zen teacher, no matter what school he originates from, can do without mentioning Hongzhi’s (Wanshi’s) practical guide because these words remain an important basis for the understanding of Zen.

 Taigen Dan Leighton explains the historical connection in the introduction in which this main work of

-Hongzhi stands, and gives valuable information for its deeper understanding.
-Some of Hongzhi’s religious verses give further insight in his work and round this basic book of Zen off.
+Hongzhi stands and gives valuable information for its deeper understanding.
+Some of Hongzhi’s religious verses give further insight into his work and round this basic book of Zen off.